adamgpgarcia/Employee-Scheduler/README.md

 ## Timecard Screen

-    - This screen shows the open chat threads
+    - This screen displays the users clocked hours for the schedule period

-    - Users can navigate to a open thread or start a new one
+    - When an employee is scheduled they are allowed to update start and end times and add lunch breaks

-    - Threads have the last message displyed with date
+    - Total, Regular, Overtime 1 (8 >), and Overtime 2 (12 >) hours are calculated and displayed

-    - User initials fill in their avatar circle
+    - Minutes are rounded to the next 15 minute increment

 <br clear="left"/>
 <br/><br/>